StormPooper/qmk_firmware/keyboards/preonic/keymaps/stormpooper/readme.md

 # Custom keymap for Preonic

-Press button on PCB (hard mode) or hold Esc when plugging in to boot into DFU mode.
+Hold Esc when plugging in to boot into DFU mode.

 For building on Linux, add these udev rules: